 The region experiences distinct seasons, each offering different advantages and considerations.
-Summer (December - February) brings hot and humid weather with a lot of rainfall.
+Summer (December - February) brings hot and humid weather with heavy rainfall.

 Spring (September - November) starts warm and gradually becomes hot, with increasing chances of rain towards November.
 The region bursts with brightly hued blooms.